Park Service analyzes Maui Haleakala sunrise reservations

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+Under the new system, only those driving to the summit between 3 a.m. and 7 a.m. need reservations, which cost $1.50 per car plus the $20 park entrance fee.

-The agency has scheduled public meetings on Maui next week to discuss the issue.
+The agency has scheduled public meetings on Maui next week — in Pukalani on Wednesday and Wailuku on Thursday — to discuss the issue.
+It will accept comments from the public online from June 21 through July 21.

+The area at and near the summit has 150 parking spaces.
+Before the reservation system took effect, more than 300 vehicles often crammed onto Haleakala at daybreak.
+Drivers who couldn’t find a spot would park on the side of the road or on the road itself, which blocked the way for emergency responders.